DOWNTOWN 500 MAGAZINE PRESENTS

 DT 500 ZINE: – RAPTURE!

-DT 500 ZINE: – Attractive!
-And thanx again Loren James.
-If we try to sum it up to Art But Agenda format, what would you push forward?
+DT 500 ZINE: – If we try to sum it up to Art But Agenda, what would you push forward?

 LOREN JAMES: – I hope that perhaps thinking like Dubuffet, seeking a more primal human level of perception, we can resist the totalitarian ideology of the “Spectacle.”
 Art Brut seems like one place where people can create “outside” this bubble of ideology.
 It may not be possible to truly resist the “Spectacle” but if we can at least “see” and start to understand the “Spectacle” we have a starting point to contest their control.

-DT 50 ZINE: – It is a fair hope… and a good start-up advice!
-Dear Loren James, you are an Art-Brute as well, pls tell us more about your personal contents?
+DT 50 ZINE: – Mate, you are an Art-Brute as well, pls tell us more about your personal contents?

 LOREN JAMES: – As I stated above, to be a real Art Brut artist, you have to be untouched by culture’s influences.
 Because I’ve been highly trained in technique and history, I’ve decided to go in the opposite direction.
 That is, to go into the belly of the beast (the art world itself) and use its own communities, language, and history as the subject of my practice.
 My inspiration is the ontology of art and what it means to be an artist today.